DanielBespalov/CPP_EX1/README.md

-## how to run the code
+## How to run the code
-to run the code you need to open the terminal and type "make". it will automatically run the tests.
+To run the code you need to open the terminal and type "make". it will automatically run the tests.